collective/redturtle.custommenu.factories/redturtle/custommenu/factories/README.txt

 Adding a new element
 --------------------

 The simplest thing we can do is to add an alias for another existing content type.
-As ofter the "File" entity can be unfriendly (not all users see a PDF file as a File), we can create a new entry named "PDF Document".
+Often the "File" entity can be unfriendly (not all users see a PDF as a "file"), we can create a new entry named "PDF Document".

 The idea is to keep inner Plone feature to handle PDF files (so still we will use the File content type)